Pub in village near York closes suddenly

 This is Ebony’s first pub as manager, though she has previously done bar work.

-Aaron, 20, has had management and hospitality roles across the county with IHG and Best Western Hotels.
+Aaron, 20, has had management and hospitality roles across the country with IHG and Best Western Hotels.

 Ebony said: “It’s been a good experience.
 We have learnt a lot.”